containers/podman-desktop/website/docs/compose/running-compose.md

 tags: [compose]
 ---

-With Podman Desktop, you can manage multi-container applications defined in Compose files.
+With Podman Desktop, you can manage multi-container applications defined in a Compose file.

 #### Prerequisites